 The Library holds a range of daily newspapers and local weeklies.
 Many magazines are stocked, covering a variety of subject areas (including those in foreign languages).
 The PTFA funds teenage magazine subscriptions.
 An archive of the history of the school and Faversham, comprising antique volumes and photographic material, may be examined on request.

-There are two Library Book Clubs, both Junior and Senior, which meet fortnightly.
-Activities include debates, author visits and participation in national book awards.
+The Library Book Club meets fortnightly, the activities include debates, author visits and participation in national book awards.